seanpm2001/seanpm2001/OldVersions/English/1/README.txt

 | <img alt="Post-Neo-Classical English logo failed to load.
 Click/tap here to attempt to view it" src="/Graphics/PNCE/Logo/Placeholder/EN_ENGLISH_Icon1.png" width="150" height="150" align="left" style="margin-right: 30px"> | **Post-Neo-Classical-English (PNCE/PNC English)** _A dialect of the English language, with improvements, and macros to work with._ |
 |---|---|

-<details> <!-- End of logo section for major project section: PNCE !-->
+</details> <!-- End of logo section for major project section: PNCE !-->

 ---